Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 Weight | 20.3 pounds |

-You know those wringers you find at swimming pools for your swimwear?
+You know those wringers you find at swimming pools to drain out your swimwear?
 The Panda 3200 RPM Portable Spin Dryer is like those!
 So whether you need this for your small business or just want a more professional product, this is our top recommendation.

 Pros